 For its part, the NFIP is continually faced with the job of paying claims while trying to keep the price of flood insurance at an affordable level.
-Properties that flood repeatedly-known as "repetitive loss properties," have been a particular problem for the program: Although they make up only 1 percent of insured properties, they account for one-third of all claims payments (about \$200 million a year, or \$4.5 billion to date).
-A repetitive loss property is defined by FEMA as any property that has been paid two or more flood insurance claims of \$1,000 or more in a 10-year time period.
+Properties that flood repeatedly-known as "Repetitive Loss Properties," have been a particular problem for the program: Although they make up only 1 percent of insured properties, they account for one-third of all claims payments (about \$200 million a year, or \$4.5 billion to date).
+A Repetitive Loss Property is defined by FEMA as any property that has been paid two or more flood insurance claims of \$1,000 or more in a 10-year time period.

-Consequently, one of the requirements of the CRS is that communities identify all repetitive loss properties in their jurisdiction and work with the owners in finding ways to reduce or eliminate future flood damage.
+Consequently, one of the requirements of the CRS is that communities identify all Repetitive Loss Properties in their jurisdiction and work with the owners to find ways to reduce or eliminate future flood damage.
 This initiative has been very successful in reducing flood losses and claims.

 FEMA has recently extended its repetitive loss program to include "Repetitive Loss Areas" (RLA).
-To maintain a Class II rating in the CRS, Tulsa is now required to analyze the area surrounding each of its repetitive loss properties and identify any neighboring properties (including uninsured ones) that may be subject to the same general flooding conditions.
+To maintain a Class II rating in the CRS, Tulsa is now required to analyze the area surrounding each of its Repetitive Loss Properties and identify any neighboring properties (including uninsured ones) that may be subject to the same general flooding conditions.
 This group of nearby properties is then designated as an RLA.
-The City is required to contact the owners of the properties in the RLA, inform them that they are located in an area subject to flooding, and develop a plan for mitigating or eliminating flooding in the area, much as has been done for the individual repetitive loss properties.
+The City is required to contact the residents and owners of the properties in all its RLAs, inform them that they are located in an area subject to flooding, and develop a plan for mitigating or eliminating flooding in the area, much as is being done for the individual Repetitive Loss Properties.

 It is important to note that most of the homes in a Repetitive Loss Area-perhaps as many as 80% or 90%-may not have experienced flooding of any kind.
 What they have in common is being subject to the same general geographical and flood conditions as the nearby repetitive loss property.
-It should also be stressed that the flooding events in question may have had little or nothing to do with overflow from a creek, but perhaps may been the result of storm sewer backup or overland flow from a neighbor's property into a low-lying, slab-on-grade home or garage.
+It should also be stressed that the flooding events in question may have had little or nothing to do with overflow from a creek, but may have been the result of storm sewer backup or overland flow from a neighbor's property into a low-lying, slab-on-grade home or garage.

-The more detailed location of RLA #20 is shown on the aerial photo/topography map on the next page.
-The map identifies residential properties, County Assessor parcels, floodplains, the existing storm sewers and inlets systems.
+The location of RLA #59 is shown on the aerial photo/topography map on page 5, below.
+The map identifies properties, County Assessor parcels, floodplains and the existing storm drainage system.